RamezHamdiSaeed/Recipies-Master/README.md

 - How to implement Interact with Clear Counters and Container Counters.
 - How to make Prefab Variants (ContainerCounter_<KitchenObject>) from other Prefab Variant (Container Counter)
 - How to InteractAlternate to cut tomato (just for now) in cutting counter
+- How to InteractAlternate to the rest of cutable vegetable like cheese and cabbage